DMTsurel/FunFacts/README.md

 # FunFacts

-This is the accompanying code to the paper:
+This is the accompanying repository for the paper:

-David Tsurel, Dan Pelleg, Ido Guy, Dafna Shahaf, "Fun Facts: Automatic Trivia Fact Extraction from Wikipedia", WSDM 2017 (accepted)
+David Tsurel, Dan Pelleg, Ido Guy, Dafna Shahaf, "[Fun Facts: Automatic Trivia Fact Extraction from Wikipedia](http://www.hyadatalab.com/papers/funfacts-wsdm17.pdf)", WSDM 2017

-Please cite this paper if you use the code.
+Please cite this paper if you use the code or results.

 Execution Instructions: